-If heavy metal is born, it’s thanks to Led Zep, Black Sabbath and Deep Purple.
-To evoke Deep Purple is to enter the history of hard rock with its most emblematic band.
-47 years after its creation, the song “Smoke On The Water” remains the ultimate classic of rock guitar, thanks to its riff of brass designed by Ritchie Blackmore.
+If heavy metal was born, it was thanks to Led Zep, Black Sabbath and Deep Purple.
+To evoke Deep Purple is to enter the history of hard rock with its most emblematic group.
+47 years after its creation, the song “Smoke On The Water” remains the ultimate rock guitar classic, thanks to its brass riff designed by Ritchie Blackmore.

-Few groups can cross the ages while continuing to record, release albums, play in concert.
-Active on stages all over the world since 1968, Deep Purple is synonymous with hellish bustle and electrified melodies.
-With singer Ian Gillan, bassist Roger Glover and drummer Ian Paice, three of his original members present in 1972 on the Machine Head reference album, Deep Purple is back for a new tour.
-For this “Long Goodbye Tour” that began in 2017, the Purple has shrunk from any effort to offer its fans the cocktail of powerful decibels and cult pieces that have built his saga, that of an unalterable group.
-Perhaps the ultimate chance to find the giants of heavy and shake his hair on the eternal riffs of a legendary band, Deep Purple.
+Few bands are able to cross the ages while continuing to record, to release albums, to play in concert.
+Active on stages around the world since 1968, Deep Purple is synonymous with hellish noise and electrified melodies.
+With singer Ian Gillan, bassist Roger Glover and drummer Ian Paice, three of its original members featured in the 1972 album Head Machine, Deep Purple is back for another tour.
+The Purple spares no effort to offer its fans the cocktail of powerful decibels and cult pieces that have built its saga, that of an unalterable group.
+Perhaps the last opportunity to find the heavy giants and shake their hair on the eternal riffs of a legendary group, Deep Purple.

 No events found!